Three of Wands

 Reading the Card

-The Three of Wands suggests taking the long view as you look to new horizons (new projects, new career, new relationships, or changing situations in any of them).
+The Three of Wands suggests taking the long view as you look to new horizons (new projects, a new career, new relationships, or changing situations within any of them).

-There is a path ahead that may take a while to fulfil, but there will be great rewards that will come as both material and spiritual rewards.
+There is a path ahead that may take time to fulfill, but it will yield great material and spiritual rewards.

-The three rods (Wands) make a crowd, suggesting the need to work within a team, take advice, or simply to start with an accepted view and move it forward towards the horizon of the new.
+The three rods (Wands) constitute a crowd, suggesting the need to work within a team, take advice, or simply start with an accepted view and propel it forward toward the horizon of the new.

-The reversed card suggests frustration, impatience, or inertia.
-Something is blocking you from starting something new, or early setbacks are forcing you to retreat back into the safety of what you know.
+The Reversed card suggests frustration, impatience, or inertia.
+Something is blocking you from starting anew, or early setbacks are forcing you to retreat into the safety of the known.

-Retreat to safety may work for the short term, but a longer term view suggests you will never grow.
-There may be a need to foster greater self-belief.
+Retreating to safety may work in the short term, but a long-term view suggests you will stagnate.
+There is a pressing need to foster greater self-belief.

-You need a greater conviction that what is waiting out there beyond the known horizon may be good or bad, but is the way to go if you want to expand your knowledge, experience, or wealth.
+You need the conviction to understand that what waits beyond the known horizon may be good or bad, but it is the only way to go if you wish to expand your knowledge, experience, or wealth.

 Card Design Process

-The man in the card, Hippalus expanded the western ancient world by creating a direct route to Southern India.
-The aim of the card was to create a figure that looks like he has travelled to exotic places and come back wearing something a lot more colorful than the typical Greek white and solid colors.
+The man on the card, Hippalus, expanded the ancient Western world by creating a direct route to Southern India.
+The aim of the design was to create a figure who appears to have traveled to exotic places, returning in garments far more colorful than typical, solid-white Greek attire.

 The pattern on the man’s clothes was influenced by the works of Gustav Klimt.